COSC3020/isomorphism-nodes-connectivity-megrose10/README.md

 Revision in response to latest change request:
 To map nodes between graphs, we use the degree of each node, as shown in the lecture.
 Starting with a node in graph $A$, we check its degree(the number of edges connected to it).
 In graph $B$, we find a node with the same degree and map them.
 Repeating this process for all nodes, making sure each node in $A$ is paired with one in $B$ that has the same degree.
 For example, if a node in A has a degree of 1(connected to one other node by a single edge), we find a node in $B$ with a degree of 1 and map them(as shown in the lecture video).
 This process continues until all nodes are paired.

-I used the class slides on graphing.
+I used the class slides and video on graphing.
 I also got help from the TA in lab.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.